AnnaErshova/coding-exercises/README.md

 Solved to utilize Ruby's object oriented nature.

-Code can be run with `ruby task1.rb` from the `coding-exercises` directory in Terminal on Mac if ruby is installed || or via copy-pastying https://repl.it/languages/Ruby
+Code can be run with `ruby task1.rb` from the `coding-exercises` directory in Terminal on Mac if ruby is installed || or via copy-pastying at https://repl.it/languages/Ruby

 Class has to be initialized with the following:
 * Original foobar price (here: $1) as integer or decimal